Resources for Dialogue and Depolarizing Conversation

 Work Plan: Sustained Engagement for Racial Justice

-This resource was developed by Annette Miller of EQT By Design, as part of the CommNS Sustained Engagement for Racial Justice conversations.
+This resource was developed by Annette Miller of EQT By Design, in collaboration with the CommNS for our Sustained Engagement for Racial Justice conversations.
 The work plan provides an outline for individuals and organizations to plan and track their progress on racial equity goals and can be used in conjunction with the video series and resources document linked below.

 Sustained Engagement for Racial Justice Video Series

 Our partners at the Morgridge Center for Public Service have worked to compile this video series which includes recordings of discussions from our Sustained Engagement for Racial Justice events held in summer 2020.
 These videos are community conversations, with key tips and inputs from community contributors, helping individuals and groups with their sustained action plans for racial justice.